arsz6733/LWIP-DHCP-Server/README.md

 It's a minimal version and doesn't include any esp32 header and doesn't need RTOS to run

-Single client without poll and release renew feature
+Single client without poll and release, renew feature